Hanesbrands Inc. (HBI) Shares Plummet Below 1-Year High

-The stock of Hanesbrands Inc. (NYSE: HBI) has decreased by -0.64 when compared to last closing price of 4.72.
-Despite this, the company has experienced a 1.52% gain in its stock price over the last five trading sessions.
+Hanesbrands Inc. (NYSE: HBI)’s stock price has plunge by -4.70relation to previous closing price of 4.47.
+Nevertheless, the company has seen a -9.75% plunge in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 02/02/23 that Hanesbrands Shares Plunge After Dividend Cut, Gloomy Earnings and Forecast

 Is It Worth Investing in Hanesbrands Inc. (NYSE: HBI) Right Now?